kouverk/find_my_name_in_pi/README.md

 - "kouver" → "11152122518"
 - "chelsea" → "3851253151"

 Given enough digits of pi, any finite sequence should eventually appear.
-This project searches through 200 billion digits to find where your name appears.
+This project searches through pi digits to find where your name appears.

 ## Results